deasterly/CPMT-1077/CPMT-1075_Final_Lab.md

   *  Run `sudo zypper install git` in a terminal
 5. Use "git" to download the class materials into "/home/student/"
   * Run `cd ~ ; git clone https://github.com/deasterly/CPMT-1077.git` as "student"
-6. Copy the lab scripts to "/usr/local/bin/" and make them executable
+6. Copy the lab data files and scripts to "/usr/local/bin/" and make them executable
-  * Run `sudo cp ~/CPMT-1077/scripts/*.sh  /usr/local/bin/ ; sudo chmod +x /usr/local/bin/*.sh`
+  * Run `sudo cp -R ~/CPMT-1077/scripts/*  /usr/local/bin/ ; sudo chmod +x /usr/local/bin/*.sh`
 7. Save a new snapshot of the VM as "1075-Final"
 ---

 #### Lab Tasks